Roche railway station: History

 The Cornwall Minerals Railway opened its line from Fowey to Newquay on 1 June 1874.
 The trains at first carried only goods traffic and a depot was provided at Holywell.
 A passenger service was introduced on 20 June 1876 when the depot was renamed "Victoria", which gave its name to the modern hamlet on the site, and then changed to "Roche" on 1 May 1904.

 The passing loop was extended on 3 July 1936 to accommodate the longer holiday trains then using the line.
 It was closed on 3 January 1965 when the goods yard was closed.
 For a while trains used the old westbound platform but on 12 July 1965 this was changed to the eastbound platform and the westbound track was then removed.

 Services

 Roche is a request stop on the line, so passengers wishing to alight must inform the conductor and passengers wishing to join the train must signal to the driver.
-The typical service is one train every two hours in each direction between Par and Newquay, with some services extending to Plymouth and one train in the summer extending to Penzance.
-On summer Saturdays, there are slightly fewer trains so that the single-line branch can accommodate long-distance services from Exeter and London.
+The typical service is one train every two hours in each direction between Par and Newquay.
 Local trains are usually operated by Class 150 Sprinters.